billybong/JavaFlames/README.md

 Simple java script to generate flamegraphs from Java flight recordings without requiring to install Perl and the Brendan Gregg scripts.

 ## Usage
-With a fairly recent Java version install simply run:
+With a fairly recent Java version installed simply run:
 `java JavaFlames.java <path to jfr recording file>`

 This launches an http server serving the `flamegraph.html` file and endpoint for the folded format extracted from the JFR logs.